Adalina finished cleaning the kitchen and entered the living room, only to see her daughter in a sullen mood.

 Anise was quietly turning the pages of one of Kaidus’ book.

-The girl waited for Kaidus all evening yesterday, but he never came back.
-It seem school was keeping him busy.
+The girl had waited for Kaidus all evening the previous day, but he never came back.
+It seems school was keeping him busy.

 “Cheer up darling, I’m sure Kaidus will be back as soon as he is free.”
 She reassured her daughter.
 “How about we go out and get you some of those sweet mulse cakes you love?”
 Adalina asked as she picked up the girl.

-The little girl attempted to give her a strong reply, but she knew her daughter was sadden that Kaidus didn’t returned.
+The little girl attempted to give her a strong reply, but she knew her daughter was sadden that Kaidus had not returned.
 Adalina gave her daughter a hug, bringing the girl along with her upstairs.

 Setting Anise on the bed, Adalina continued her letter.

 She was turning 29 this year.
-It has been almost 15 years—half her life—ever since she ran away from home on that fateful day by the riverbanks.
+It has been almost 15 years—half her life—ever since she had run away from home on that fateful day by the riverbanks.

-Only after Kaidus left the house last year—to attend the academy—did she realize how painful it was.
-To see someone whom you’ve poured all your love into ever since they were born leave your side, it was heart wrenching.
-Although he was only going to the academy; that first night when he left, she stayed up half the night crying while Troyle consoled her.
+Only after Kaidus left the house to attend the academy, did she realize how painful it was to see someone whom you’ve poured all your love into ever since they were born leave your side.
+It was heart wrenching.
+Although he was only going to the academy, that first night when he left, she had stayed up half the night crying while Troyle tried to console her.

 Her quill moved endlessly, writing whatever came to her mind.